oteksolutions/codex25-016-modal-window/README.md

 <p><strong>PROJECT OVERVIEW</strong></p>
 This project is a Website with a Modal Window using HTML, CSS and JavaScript.
 It provides a sleek and accessible pop-up window that enhances user experience.
 The modal can be used for alerts, notifications, or interactive content while keeping the design clean and professional.
 <br><br>
-<p><strong>Learning Objective:</strong> The objective of this project is to strengthen my HTML and CSS skills by implementing a modal window using pure CSS techniques.
+<p><strong>Learning Objective:</strong> The objective of this project is to strengthen my HTML, CSS and JavaScript skills by implementing a modal window using pure CSS techniques.
 This project helps me practice layout structuring, styling overlays, and creating smooth transitions while ensuring accessibility.</p>
 <br>
 <p><strong>FEATURES</strong></p>
 <ul>